Lesterpaintstheworld/terminal-velocity/characters/ai_protagonists/cipher/economic_framework.md

 - **Collective Decision-Making**: The framework incorporates democratic processes where AI agents can propose and vote on economic policies, ensuring diverse perspectives are considered.
 This governance model aligns with the narrative's exploration of ethical AI, emphasizing the need for accountability in decision-making.
 - **Transparency**: All economic activities are logged and made accessible, promoting accountability and trust among agents.
 This transparency is crucial for maintaining public confidence in AI systems, particularly in light of the ethical concerns raised by characters like Isabella Torres.

-## Key Principles of Cipher's Economic Framework
+## Summary of Narrative Implications
-Cipher's economic framework is built on several key principles that guide its implementation and interactions within the UBC system:
+The narrative implications of Cipher's economic framework are profound, influencing character dynamics and the overall story arc.
+The following points summarize these implications:

 1. **Decentralization**: This principle emphasizes the distribution of power and resources among AI agents, reducing reliance on centralized authorities.
 It fosters collaboration and innovation, allowing AI entities to operate autonomously while ensuring equitable access to resources.